How to Tell a Story in a 15-Second Video

 When you have only 15 seconds to tell a story, it is important to focus on one main message that you want to deliver in the video.
 Don’t try to squeeze all the features of your product into one short story – most likely, it will confuse a viewer.

 Think of what makes your brand unique and what will resonate with your audience the most – this thing should be the core of your video.
 Knowing your audience is essential at this point.
-Ideally, show how you can solve a problem of the viewers.
+Ideally, show how you can solve the problem of the viewers.
 Take this Apple video ad as an example:

 Ask yourself – what one thing about your brand you would describe to a potential customer in a face-to-face conversation?
 How would you position your product against the competitors?
 That’s your starting point for a 15-second story.